cpscott1/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise II

-We would be using a binary tree. we have a certain story building with a bunch of eggs. if the floor is higher than f then we remove an egg if not then we return that no eggs got dropped.
+We would be using a binary tree. we have a certain story building with a bunch of eggs when we do the search if the floor is higher than f then we remove an egg if not then we return that no eggs got dropped.
+O(log n)